rafaelfaustini/gasgun/README.md

 Install [ScriptHookVDotNet](https://github.com/crosire/scripthookvdotnet) and place the dll file in the scripts folder

 ## Use
-To activate and deactivate the BzGas gun, press the Scroll Lock key
+To activate and deactivate the BzGas gun, press the <kbd>Scroll Lock</kbd> key